Skip to content

 • A change in federal or state law that affects your data security obligations

 The ransomware threat to tax practices is one of the fastest-evolving risks your WISP should address.
 A ransomware incident response section — including offline backup procedures and recovery time objectives — is now expected by IRS examiners who review WISPs during preparer compliance checks.
+If you are unsure how these attacks unfold, our explainer on how ransomware works provides the background your plan should account for.

 Documenting Breaches and Security Incidents

 If your firm experiences a data breach or security incident, your WISP must require you to document it in writing regardless of scale.
-That documentation should include: the date and nature of the incident, the data affected, the corrective actions taken, and the notification steps completed.
+That documentation should include the date and nature of the incident, the data affected, the corrective actions taken, and the notification steps completed.
 This breach log becomes part of your WISP and demonstrates that your security program is responsive and operational rather than theoretical.

 Common IRS WISP Mistakes and How to Avoid Them